 If you’re dual booting Windows and Linux, you’ll probably want to access files on your Linux system from Windows at some point.
 Linux has built-in support for Windows NTFS partitions, but Windows can’t read Linux partitions without third-party software.

+So we’ve rounded up some third-party software to help.
 This list is focused on applications that support the Ext4 file system, which most new Linux distributions use by default.
-These applications all support Ext2 and Ext3, too – and one of them even supports ReiserFS.
+These applications all support Ext2 and Ext3, too—and one of them even supports ReiserFS.

 Ext2Fsd is a Windows file system driver for the Ext2, Ext3, and Ext4 file systems.
 It allows Windows to read Linux file systems natively, providing access to the file system via a drive letter that any program can access.

 You can have Ext2Fsd launch at every boot or only open it when you need it.
 While you can theoretically enable support for writing to Linux partitions, I haven’t tested this.
-I’d be worried about this option, myself – a lot can go wrong.
-Read-only support is fine, though, and doesn’t have a risk of messing anything up.
+I’d be worried about this option, myself—a lot can go wrong.
+Read-only support is fine, though, and doesn’t carry a risk of messing anything up.

 The Ext2 Volume Manager application allows you to define mount points for your Linux partitions and change Ext2Fsd’s settings.

 If you didn’t set Ext2Fsd to autostart at boot, you’ll have to go into Tools > Service Management and start the Ext2Fsd service before you can access your Linux files.
 By default, the driver automatically mounts and assigns drive letters to your Linux partitions, so you don’t have to do anything extra.